The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

 \section{From Partial to Total Canonical Behaviour}

-We show that in some cases the existence of an $\{a,b\}$-canonical polymorphisms implies the existence of a canonical polymorphism with the same behaviour on $\{a,b\}$.
-We do this separately for binary and ternary operations and use a binary injective polymorphism that exists by the results Section \ref{section:binary injection}.
+In this section we prove that in many cases the existence of a polymorphism with a certain partial behaviour implies the existence of a canonical polymorphism with the same partial behaviour.
+Following this idea we start in Section~\ref{subsec:1} with the proof that the existence of an injective polymorphism implies the existence of a canonical injective polymorphism.
+In some cases the existence of an $\{a,b\}$-canonical polymorphism implies the existence of a canonical polymorphism with the same behaviour on $\{a,b\}$.
+We prove this separately for binary (Section~\ref{subsec:2}) and ternary (Section~\ref{subsec: 3}) operations, making use of the binary injective polymorphism that exists by the results from Section~\ref{section: can binary injection} and Section~\ref{subsec:1}.

-Let us remark that this part of our proof fails if the relation algebra $\mathbf{A}$ is not symmetric.
-For every relation algebra that contains a non-symmetric atom a normal representation would not satisfy Proposition \ref{prop:binary poly from order to B} below, since the stated behaviour is not well-defined.
+Let us remark that most proofs of this section would fail if the representable relation algebra $\mathbf{A}$ was not symmetric.
+Indeed, every representable relation algebra that contains a non-symmetric atom a normal representation would not satisfy Proposition \ref{prop:binary poly from order to B} below, since the stated behaviour is not well-defined.

+We assume for this section that $\mathfrak{B}$ is a normal representation of a finite, symmetric, integral $\mathbf{A}\in \rra$ with a flexible atom $s$.
+Let furthermore $\mathfrak{B}_<$ be the expansion of $\mathfrak{B }$ by the generic linear order.
+The structure $\mathfrak{B}_<$ exists by the observations in Section \ref{subsec: normalre}.